3.3. Sources of Criminal Law: Federal and State Constitutions

 Constitutional Limitations on Criminal Law and Procedure

-The drafters of the federal Constitution were so concerned about two historic cases of abuse by English Parliament (ex post facto laws and bills of attainder) that they prohibited Congress from passing these types of laws in the original body of the Constitution.
+The drafters of the federal Constitution were so concerned about two historic cases of abuse by the English Parliament (ex post facto laws and bills of attainder) that they prohibited Congress from passing these types of laws in the original body of the Constitution.
 (See, Article I Section 9 of the Constitution.)
-Ex post facto laws are laws that are retroactively applied, or punishments retroactively increased, or changes in the amount and types of evidence that is required of the government in order to successfully prosecute an individual.
-Bills of attainders are laws that are directed at named individual or group of individuals and has the effect of declaring them guilty without a trial.
+Ex post facto laws are laws that are retroactively applied, punishments retroactively increased, or changes in the amount and types of evidence that are required of the government to successfully prosecute an individual.
+Bills of attainders are laws that are directed at a named individual or group of individuals and have the effect of declaring them guilty without a trial.

 Most of the other limitations are found within the Bill of Rights, the first ten amendments to the U.S. Constitution.
 The states adopted the Bill of Rights in 1791.
 The statesmen had opposing viewpoints concerning how strong the national government should be and how strong state governments should be.
 Even as the original federal constitution was being circulated and ratified, the framers were thinking about the provisions that became known as the Bill of Rights.